Kurt Volker, Trump’s part-time Ukraine envoy, played role in Giuliani outreach

 “This would make me very nervous,” said Virginia Canter, a former White House ethics lawyer in the Obama and Clinton administrations now at the group Citizens for Responsibility and Ethics in Washington.
 “It’s pretty sticky.”

-Volker did not respond to inquiries from NBC News, but the State Department has said previously he serves “in an unpaid capacity” and “has recused himself from all Ukraine-related matters in his other work.”
+The State Department has said previously that Volker serves “in an unpaid capacity” and “has recused himself from all Ukraine-related matters in his other work.”
 A department spokeswoman said Volker “is aware of and has complied with the conflict of interest rules.”

 Still, the State Department declined to elaborate on what steps Volker and the department’s lawyers took to avoid conflicts, or to say how much time Volker spends working for the government and whether the State Department feels a part-time Ukraine envoy is sufficient given escalating tensions with Russia.